nrfconnect/sdk-nrf/doc/nrf/ug_edge_impulse.rst

    .. note::
      You can use one of the development boards supported directly by Edge Impulse or your mobile phone to collect the data.
-     You can also modify the :ref:`ei_data_forwarder_sample` sample and use it to forward data from a sensor that is connected to any board available in |NCS|.
+     You can also modify the :ref:`ei_data_forwarder_sample` sample or :ref:`nrf_machine_learning_app` application and use it to forward data from a sensor that is connected to any board available in the |NCS|.

 #.
 Designing your machine learning model (an *impulse*).
 #.
 Deploying the machine learning model to use it on an embedded device.